 Women can hit, kick, punch.
 Women can use knives, blunt objects and guns.
 It is not a one gender issue and should not be treated as such.

 One sad result of the known societal prejudice is many women abusers have used it to successfully falsely accuse men that were actually the victims, like the case mentioned above.
 If you are in this situation or in any situation regarding an accusation of domestic violence you need the defense attorneys at Smith & White, PLLC, located in Pierce County (Tacoma) and King County (Vashon) Washington.
-Call or e-mail The Law Offices of Smith & White, PLLC – your free case analysis awaits you.
+Call or e-mail The Law Offices of Smith & White, PLLC – your expert case analysis awaits you.